«Back to BA Pack

-For SDC, the BA is embedded in our Results Based Management thinking and is one source of information to get insight at the outcome level.
+For the SDC, the BA is embedded in our results-based management thinking and is one source of information to get insight at the outcome level.
 It allows verifying the impact hypothesis and checking if the poverty reduction effect implicitly included in a systemic approach is taking place or not.

 A BA also serves to bring concerned communities closer to a project: not only are members of communities themselves involved in conducting BA field research, but the community members whose opinions are sought also develop a better idea of what a project is trying to achieve and who is involved in trying to make it happen.